mithunpaul08/paper_writing_tips/README.md

 3. Minimize coreference to increase clarity.
 For example, *It* in the second sentence in this text "For example, XYZ propose a supervised learning approach that ...
 It tackles several problems..." is fairly ambiguous.
 When ambiguities exist, please replace the pronouns with a more descriptive noun phrase, e.g., the second sentence in the above example reads better as "The proposed approach tackles several problems..."

 - Don't use acronyms in titles
+- Expand numerals if they are less than 10 (e.g., use FOUR instead of 4) but not for numbers more than 10. (e.g., 58 is 58 and you don’t need to say “fifty eight”)

 ### General advice
 - Don’t patronize your readers, if you are working on LSTM, don't include a picture of LSTM.
 However, if you have a new architecture, definitely explain it.